 Boasting boatloads of cushion and all things comfort, the Peregrine 8 features a versatile fit that's suitable for all-day comfort.
-It's loaded with cushioning, a nice upper, and a wider forefoot fit suitable for everything from short to ultra-distances.
+This shoe is well cushioned, has a nice upper, and has a wider forefoot fit suitable for everything from short to ultra-distances.

-The midsole is packed with 24.5mm of cushioning in the heel and 20.4mm of cushioning in the forefoot.
-While this cushioning is super nice and cushioned on the trail, many of our testers mentioned that it almost felt a little too soft.
+The midsole contains 24.5mm of cushioning in the heel and 20.4mm of cushioning in the forefoot.
+While this cushioning is lovely on the trail, many of our testers mentioned that it almost felt a little too soft.
 While the shoe does respond, it's not as responsive as it once was in previous iterations.
 Independent of that comparison, it provides an average level of cushioning and response that you would expect in any trail runner.

 The new midsole loses its protective rock plate but beefs up its composition by adding in an additional, more rigid layer.
 The cushioning underfoot is responsive, but soft.
 This promotes comfort for all-day wear.

 The upper adds to the comforts of this trail warrior.
-It is thin and flexible, wrapping around the body of the foot for a nice fit.
-It is completely breathable, making it great for summer running.
-Or if paired with a nice wool running sock, it could be used in the winter months.
-The lacing system is decent, but we found that they couldn't be pulled through once for self-tightening; we had to take time to adjust the fit carefully.
+It is thin and flexible, wrapping around the body of the foot for an excellent fit.
+It is entirely breathable, making it great for summer running.
+Or if paired with a quality wool running sock, it could be used in the winter months.
+The lacing system is decent, but we found that they couldn't pull through once for self-tightening; we had to take time to adjust the fit carefully.
 As a result, you could swap out the thicker, flat laces for ones with less width to off-set this issue.
 Overall, this is a nice, comfortable shoe.

 The upper and shoe's tongue wrap around the foot for a wonderfully precise fit.

-Onto fit; this neutral shoe has a low profile design (4 mm heel-toe drop) with a wider toe box.
-This allows for additional balance and toe splay while accommodating for foot swell on longer runs.
+Onto fit; this neutral shoe has a low profile design (4 mm heel-toe drop) with a broader toe box, which allows for additional balance and toe splay while accommodating for foot swell on longer runs.
 That said, in this year's iteration, the toe box feels more narrow than it once was, but offers the same level of top to bottom volume.
-This adds to the instability of the shoe and ultimately makes it a little less comfortable for wide footed runners.
+This combination adds to the instability of the shoe and ultimately makes it a little less comfortable for wide footed runners.
 That said, the women that tried this shoe on with a narrow foot liked it better than previous iterations.